MontgomeryLab/tinyRNA/README.md

 DGE is performed using the `DESeq2` R package.
 It reports differential expression tables for your experiment design, and a table of normalized feature counts.
 If your control condition is indicated in your Samples Sheet then pairwise comparisons will be  made against the control.
 If a control condition is not indicated then all possible bidirectional pairwise comparisons are made.

 ### Plots
-Simple static plots are generated from the outputs of Counter and Deseq2.
+Simple static plots are generated from the outputs of Counter and DESeq2.
 These plots are useful for assessing the quality of your experiment design and the quality of your libraries.
 The available plots are:
-- len_dist: A stacked barplot showing size & 5' nucleotide distribution; one output for mapped reads and one for assigned reads.
+- **len_dist**: A stacked barchart showing size & 5' nucleotide distribution; one output for mapped reads and one for assigned reads.
+- **rule_charts**: A barchart showing percentages of counts per rule.
-- class_charts: A pie, barchart, and table showing proportions of counts per class.
+- **class_charts**: A barchart showing percentages of counts per class.
-- replicate_scatter: A scatter plot comparing replicates for all count files given.
+- **replicate_scatter**: A scatter plot comparing replicates for all count files given.
-- sample_avg_scatter_by_dge: A scatter plot comparing all sample groups, with significantly different genes highlighted.
+- **sample_avg_scatter_by_dge**: A scatter plot comparing all sample groups, with significantly different genes highlighted.
-- sample_avg_scatter_by_dge_class: A scatter plot comparing all sample groups, with classes and significantly different genes highlighted.
+- **sample_avg_scatter_by_dge_class**: A scatter plot comparing all sample groups, with classes and significantly different genes highlighted.

-- PCA plot: a standard PCA plot from variance stabilizing transformed feature counts (produced during the DGE step)
+DESeq2 can also produce a standard **PCA plot** from variance stabilizing transformed feature counts.
+This output is controlled by the `dge_pca_plot` key in the Run Config.

 ## Contributing